makersacademy/acebook-rails-template/README.md

 ```
 ```
 As a user
-So that I can see the latest updates from my friends The newest posts should appear first in my feed
+So that I can see the latest updates from my amigos The newest posts should appear first in my feed
 ```
 ```